Chunli-Dai/RiverHeightsNDWI/readme.txt

-Same as https://github.com/Chunli-Dai/RiverHeightsNDWI, except in parallel.
+This is the update for the work in the paper by Dai et al. (Estimating river surface elevation from ArcticDEM, GRL, 2018).
+Here the main change is that we use mainly multispectral images rather than panchromatic images.
+The NDWI thresholding method is used for water classification.

 Things to do manually:
-5\ run qsub jobp48.pbs
-4\ copy the entire folder rivercore to your local source folder from https://github.com/Chunli-Dai/RiverHeightsNDWI.
-3\ Change constant.m, poolsize=24; %24;
-2\ Chang Tilemain.m, line 115 to the line number of target station : for i=32
-1\ Change Tilemain.m, line 9 to the directory of code: addpath(genpath(['/home/dai.56/arcticdemapp/river/rivergithub2v2/']));

-########Same as RiverHeightsNDWI
-1\ In .bashrc, add line export PATH=$PATH:setsmdir where setsmdir is your directory of setsm code, e.g. /home/dai.56/arcticdemapp/river/rivergithub2/SETSM_coreg/ 2\ Change the code directory in constant.m, e.g. addpath(genpath([currentdir,'/../rivergithub2/']));
+1\ In .bashrc, add line export PATH=$PATH:setsmdir where setsmdir is your directory of setsm code, e.g. /home/dai.56/arcticdemapp/river/rivergithub2/SETSM_coreg/ 2\ Change the code directory in Tilemain.m, e.g. addpath(genpath([currentdir,'/../rivergithub2/']));
 3\ Check the image directory in constant.m
-4\ Download USGS gage time series from website (e.g. https://waterdata.usgs.gov/nwis/uv?site_no=15908000) save as file usgsgage.txt. get usgsgagewidth.dat
+4\ Download USGS gage time series from website (e.g. https://waterdata.usgs.gov/nwis/uv?site_no=15908000) save as file usgsgage.txt (Format:yyyy-mm-dd HH:MM height(feet)).
+   get usgsgagewidth.dat (Format:yyyy-mm-dd HH:MM discharge(ft^3/s) channel_width(ft) gage_height_va(ft))
+  See below for details;
 5\ Edit Tilemain, let i be selected station number in "for i=32"; Run matlab< Tilemain.m 6\ To do: automatically select the direction in rivercenterline.